-We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2021-22 educational progress for Berrien Springs Sylvester Elementary.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2021-22 educational progress for Berrien Springs High School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school's report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact Amy Williams for assistance.
+If you have any questions about the AER, please contact Stacey DeMaio, school principal, for assistance.

-The AER is available for you to review electronically by visiting the following website https://bit.ly/3rtvAJh, or you may review a copy in the main office at your child's school.
+The AER is available for you to review electronically by visiting the following website: https://bit.ly/3WZldL0,or you may review a copy in the main office at your child's school.